-Braxton Hicks contractions are the female body’s way of preparing for birth.
-The uterus is not used to contracting enough to push a seven pound infant out of the body and may need a bit of practice.
-For a new mom, or even the seasoned mother-to-be, Braxton Hicks contractions can be difficult to sort out from real contractions that mean it’s time to give birth.
+Braxton Hicks contractions are the body’s way of preparing for birth.
+The uterus usually does not contract enough to push a seven-pound infant out of the body and may need a bit of practice.
+For a new mom or even the seasoned mother-to-be, Braxton Hicks contractions can occasionally be difficult to sort out from real contractions.

 Simply put, pregnancy hormones are to blame for those early onset contractions.
 The body understands the need to practice a bit for the big day so slowly, but surely, these hormones start the process of teaching the uterus how to contract.